isomerpages/mol-services/_move-house/01e-buying-resale-complete.md

 The process is completed with an appointment at HDB.

-You can check <a href="https://services2.hdb.gov.sg/webapp/BB31AWDashboardWeb/BB31PLogin.jsp" target="_blank">your HDB appointment details</a>
+You can check <a href="https://services2.hdb.gov.sg/webapp/BB31AWDashboardWeb/BB31PLogin.jsp" target="_blank">HDB appointment details here</a> using your SingPass login.

 ### Prepare to Move in